-(Mark One) ☑ ANNUAL REPORT PURSU OF 1934 ANT TO SECTION 13 OR 15(d) OF THE SI ECURITIES EXCHANGE ACT For the fiscal year ended December 31, 2017 1 ☐ TRANSITION REPORT PO OF 1934 URSUANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE ACT For the transition period from to Commission file number 001-36157 ESSENT GROUP LTD. Exact name of registrant as specified in its chart er) Bermuda Not Applicable (State or other jurisdict (I.R.S.
-Employer incorporation or organi , dentification Number) · · Clarendon House 2 Church Street Hamilton HM11, Bermuda Address of principal executive offices and zip co (441) 297-9901 Registrant's telephone number, including area co , Securities registered pursuant to Section 12(b) of the Act: Title of each cla Name of each exchange on which registered Common Shares, \$0.01 5 par value New Y ork Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Yes ເ⊗ No □ gistrant is a well-known seasoned issuer, as defi- the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the g the preceding 12 months (or for such shorter p ject to such filing requirements for the past 90 d the registrant has submitted electronically and be submitted and posted pursuant to Rule 405 o as (or for such shorter period that the registrant files.)
-Yes 🗷 No 🗖

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+OK 10 ) (Mark One) O SECTION 12 OD 15(4) OF TH HE CECUDITIES EVOLVANCE ACT ■ ANNUAL REPORT PURSUANT TO OF 1934 J SECTION 13 OR 15(a) OF TH IE SECURITIES EXCHANGE ACT e fiscal year ended December 31, 2019 • OF THE SECURITIES EXCHANGE ACT OF 1934 the transition period from ommission file number 001-3615 to 7 SENT GROUP LT (Exact na ame of registrant as specified in its charter) Bermuda Not Applicable (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number) Clarendon House 2 Church Street Hamilton HM11, Bermuda (Addres s of principal executive offices and zip code) (441) 297-9901 (Registr rant's telephone number, including area a code) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Shares, \$0.015 par value ESNT New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as s defined in Rule 405 of the Securities Act.
+Yes ເ⊗ No □ ŕ Indicate by check mark if the registrant is not required to file reports pursua ant to Section 13 or Section 15(d) of the Act Yes 🗆 No 🗷 ired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the pre · · file such reports), and (2) has been subject to si submitted pursuant to Rule 405 of Regulation s every Interactive Data File required to be shorter period that the registrant was required t Indicate by check mark if disclosure of o chapter) is not contained herein, and will not be = = information statements incorporated by referen · · · · · · · · · · · · · · · · · · · n accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging gro "smaller reporting company" and "emerging gr owth company" in Rule 12h-2 of the he Exchange Act